d-morrison/IntroStatActivities/05-Exam1-Review.Rmd

 \end{center}
 \endgroup

 d.
-Calculate the value of summary statistic to answer the research question.
+Calculate the value of the summary statistic to answer the research question.
 Give appropriate notation.

 \newpage